 You should have an active Lincoln University e-mail account so you can use Canvas to receive any course revisions, feedback on your assignments, coursework, and any information that will be disseminated concerning the class.
 Electronic submission of coursework will be allowed only if the student uses his/her Lincoln University e-mail address (user@lincolnucasf.edu), and the assignments are posted to our Canvas site.
 With Canvas, you can check your point total or status of submitted coursework at any time.
+Note: Because I am teaching my ATI Sonal how to evaluate using Canvas, she will be practicing providing a preliminary evaluation of your coursework that is on Canvas.
+This is not an official evaluation of your coursework.
+I will be reviewing and evaluating all coursework that occurs in-class and on Canvas so rest assured my ATI is not grading your coursework so do not contact her if you see she has given you a high or low score.
+However, Sonal has demonstrated over the last few years as my ATI that she is able to provide insight and feedback that you might find valuable so do not discount the feedback she provides to you.

-As you can imagine, graduate course require significant work outside of class.
+As you can imagine, graduate coursework requires significant work outside of class.
 For each class session, you should plan to spend at least one to three hours of your time studying, working with your learning group, and completing assignments for each class session.
-Based on prior classes, if choose to not you do not read and study the textbook chapters, you will not use the concepts and processes from the text, which will result in a lower grade than you would otherwise earn if you study our text.
+Based on prior classes, if choose to not read and study the textbook chapters, you will not use the concepts and processes from the text, which will result in a lower grade than you would otherwise earn if you study our text.